previous page back to table of contents next page

 ZPnew = ZPold + dZP(MJD).

 A summary of the W1 and W2 photometric ZPs used during the seven years of the NEOWISE survey is given in Table 1.
-The ZPs for the scans acquired during the initial rapid cooldown phase were adjusted frequently using the linear fits of the average residuals as a function of temperature shown in Figure 2a.
-The resulting average [NEOWISE-AllWISE] photometric residuals after the ZP adjustments are shown in Figure 2b.
+The ZPs for the scans acquired during the initial rapid cooldown phase were adjusted frequently using the linear fits of the average remainders as a function of temperature shown in Figure 2a.
+The resulting average [NEOWISE-AllWISE] photometric remainders after the ZP adjustments are shown in Figure 2b.
 The later ZP adjustments listed in Table 1 were usually made in conjunction with updates in the image calibration products (IV.2.a.i.2).

-Figure 2a - [NEOWISE-AllWISE] photometric residuals vs. BSA temperature for ~130 test scans.
+Figure 2a - [NEOWISE-AllWISE] photometric remainders vs. BSA temperature for ~130 test scans.
 A linear fit algorithm designed to eliminate bias due to clustering was used to characterize the relationship in each band.
-Figure 2b - W1 and W2 [NEOWISE-AllWISE] residuals vs. scan for ~130 test scans.
+Figure 2b - W1 and W2 [NEOWISE-AllWISE] remainders vs. scan for ~130 test scans.
 Black points represent NEOWISE magnitudes without time-varying zero point adjustment.
 Red points represent NEOWISE magnitudes with corrected time-varying zero points.

 Table 1 - NEOWISE Instrumental Zero Points